aissam-out/chatbot/whatsapp/README.md

 **6.** You can now send whatever Whatsapp message you want and the bot will reply by sending back the same message.
 It is kind of a parrot bot :smiley:

+However, we still have a major problem here, your machine should remain running all the time to allow the application to answer users' requests

 ## Get rid of your machine and use _Heroku_